UPES Dehradun BA Admissions 2026

 Improve calculation speed using shortcuts and mental math tricks

-Analyse time spent per question in every mock test
+Analyse the time spent per question in every mock test

 Learn to eliminate wrong options quickly to save time

-Follow a fixed question-solving strategy during CUET 2026 exam day
+Follow a fixed question-solving strategy during the CUET 2026 exam day

 These habits, when built early through regular CUET mock test practice, help reduce exam pressure and improve overall accuracy and attempts.